-The adoration (Greek: Khaire, Latin: Adoratio) is a form of saluting done to a divinity, performed to demonstrate one’s veneration.
-It is performed when saluting a deity, or when approaching or passing by a temple, a statue of a deity, an altar, a grave, or other sacred places such as the hearth, the lararium, and so on (Burkert 1985, 75).
+The adoration (Greek: Khaire, Latin: Adoratio) is a form of proskynesis which is performed to demonstrate one’s veneration towards the divine (Burkert 1985, 75).
+It is performed when when approaching or passing by a temple, an icon of a deity, an altar, a lararium, a grave, or other sacred places such as the hearth, and so on.

 How to perform adoration